Classes at Marc Adams School of Woodworking

 A Typical Week at MASW

 MASW is a very busy place with lots of activities during the week.
-Full-week classes begin on Monday and end on Friday.
-Classes begin at 8:00 a.m. and last until 5:00 p.m.
-EASTERN TIME.
-Power equipment can be used from 8:00 a.m. until 6:00 p.m.
-Monday through Thursday.
-During the work week, the shop remains open after 6 p.m. for handwork, design, catch-up work and socializing.
-On Friday, the final cleanup and certificate presentations start around 3:30 p.m.
-Lunch is provided daily and includes a variety of really wonderful homemade food.
-Tuesday night features a slide presentation by the instructor(s) and a cook out dinner that spouses, friends, and family are welcome to attend..
-Each class is required to review safety before power equipment can be used, but after the safety session, power equipment will officially be on and students will have full access to all the machinery covered in the safety review.
+Class instruction and use of power equipment goes from 8:00 a.m. to around 6:00 p.m. each weekday.
+After 6:00 p.m., when the power equipment goes off, students are more than welcome to stay and work, socialize, or do research in the school's library.
+Each class is required to review safety before power equipment can be used, but after the safety session, power equipment will officially be on, and students will have full access to all the machinery covered in the safety review.